MKInstrument ClassMKInstruments are the agents through

 You'll note the presence of the

-class methods lockPerformance and unlockPerformance; invocations of these two
+MKConductor class methods lockPerformance and unlockPerformance; invocations of these two

 methods should bracket all invocations of receiveNote: (with some exceptions, as noted in

-the sections on MKConductor
+the sections on MKConductors and

-s, later in this chapter).
+MKPerformers, later in this chapter).
 Briefly,

 these methods ensure that your cast of characters are in synch and

-primed for timely MKNote
+primed for timely MKNote realization.
+A fuller

 explanation of lockPerformance and